RakSLover/Killing-Masters/README.md

 # Killing-Masters
-Shipping build for everyone who wants to play
+Shipping build for everyone who wants to play by Sergey Rakov